RainbowGravity/course/2. Second homework/playbook/README.md

-## Dockerized Ansible playbook
+## Ansible playbook

-This playbook version is used to deploy app with Docker.
-Less commands and interactions with Linux system.
+This playbook version is used to deploy app with creating virtialenv and using the unux socket between uWSGI and Nginx.
+More commands and interactions with Linux system in comparison with Dockerized version.

 ### Requirements: